≡ Menu

 Unfortunately…

-Not much beyond this is known about the background or the development of the Wheaties.
-In fact, the Irish Kennel Club did not even recognize this breed until 1937.
+Only a little beyond this is known about the Wheaties’ background or development.
+The Irish Kennel Club did not even recognize this breed until 1937.
 (The oldest known terrier from Ireland is considered to be the Irish Terrier.)
+Lydia Vogel of Massachusetts brought this breed to the United States in the 1940s, but this breed was not shown or actively bred until the late 1950s.

 Wheaties were first recognized…

-Temperament and Personality of the Soft Coated Wheaten Terrier
+Temperament and Personality

-The Soft Coated Wheaten Terrier is a medium-sized dog that is steadfast with an attentive intelligence.
+The Soft Coated Wheaten Terrier is a medium-sized dog that is steadfast with attentive intelligence.
 This is also an extremely adaptable dog that is lively and affectionate as long as he is with his human pack.
+While less “scrappier” than most terriers, the Wheaties are still self-confident and incredibly independent.
+This excellent watchdog will bark to alert his family when strangers are near and is neither timid nor aggressive.

 Overall…

-It’s fair to say that the Soft Coated Wheaten Terrier is a great family dog that generally gets along with other dogs, and can be a very good and friendly dog with children; this dog is probably better suited for older, elementary, age children because the dog’s exuberance is likely to overwhelm younger children.
+It’s fair to say that the Soft Coated Wheaten Terrier is a great family dog that generally gets along with other dogs and can be a perfect and friendly dog with children; this dog is probably better suited for older, elementary, age children because the dog’s exuberance is likely to overwhelm younger children.
+And while the Wheaten has a steady and predictable temperament, it does have a penchant for attacking and going after anything small, fast, and furry such as cats and squirrels.

 With this in mind…

-Soft Coated Wheaten Terrier Training
+Soft-Coated Wheaten Terrier Training

-Training of your Soft Coated Wheaten puppy should begin right away, ideally at 8 weeks and definitely no later than 6 months.
-Try and get your puppy into a kindergarten class, with other puppies, by the age of 10-12 weeks in order to work on socializing him.
+Training of your Soft Coated Wheaten puppy should begin immediately, ideally at eight weeks and no later than six months.
+Try to get your puppy into a kindergarten class, with other puppies, by the age of 10-12 weeks to work on socializing him.
+While this may not always be possible because many training classes require the dogs to have certain vaccines before allowing them into a group format, work with your puppy on socializing with many different people, including strangers.

 Because…

-Soft Coated Wheaten Grooming
+Soft-Coated Wheaten Grooming

-That daily brushing is needed most often with a slicker brush and a stainless-steel comb.
-Regular bathing and trimming, typically every 4-6 weeks, will also be necessary to keep your dog’s coat styled.
-Also make sure to check your Wheaties ears weekly to make sure there is no dirt, bad odor, or redness which would indicate an infection.
+One of the allures of Soft Coated Wheaten is the gorgeous, soft silky light brown (wheaten) coat.
+This coat is a single layer of hair that, like our hair, can get tangled and knotted easily.
+This means that daily brushing is needed most often with a slicker brush and a stainless-steel comb.
+Regular bathing and trimming, typically every 4-6 weeks, will also be necessary to keep your dog’s coat style.
+Also, check your Wheaties ears weekly to ensure no dirt, foul odor, or redness indicates an infection.

 • Protein-Losing Nephropathy (PLN) – Broad term to describe diseases that mainly affect the Glomerulus (a cluster of capillaries near the end of the kidney where waste is filtered from the blood) that causes a loss of protein